SupahNickie/RailsPortfolio/README.md

 - Added Twitter login capabilities as well as working comment section, though I haven't yet programmed the "submission to moderators" feature yet; all comments automatically show up regardless of their "published" status.
 Also note the visible or invisible URL field depending on whether the user submitted one or not with their comment.

 ![Screencap](/public/images/screenshot4.png "Screencap of working comment section")

+October 22, 2013

+- Added polymorphic associations for comments, so now projects and posts can both have their own sets of comments (working off the comments model and controller).
+Tests written to cover comment posts on projects, and all are passing.

+- TODO: Still haven't created an "approved" button for editors/authors to click on submitted comments.